How to take bacteriological samples from your small water system

 You should be receiving a report with the water analysis findings within two to three weeks.

-Water sample bottles are available at the following Environmental Health Services offices (click links below for current office hours):
+Water sample bottles are available at the following locations (click links below for current office hours):